Howden railway station: Facilities

 The station is not staffed and has no ticket machine; as such passengers must buy their tickets on the train or in advance of travel.
 The former buildings still stand, but are now in residential use.
 The platforms are staggered either side of a level crossing - this provides step-free access to both and the link between them.
 There are shelters on both platforms, along with digital information screens.
 Train running information can also be gained from timetable posters and by telephone.

 Services

 The station now has a regular frequency service (approximately hourly each way), thanks to recent improvements in the York to Hull line timetable.
 All westbound trains call at Selby and then continue to either York (Northern) or London King's Cross (Hull Trains).
-There is also a limited service to Leeds and Manchester Piccadilly (a.m. peak only).
-Eastbound there is at least one departure per hour to Hull provided by the various operators that call there.
+There is also a limited service to and from Leeds and Liverpool Lime Street (a.m. peak only).
+Eastbound, there is at least one departure per hour to Hull provided by the various operators that call there.
 Since the new 2019 winter timetable was introduced, many of these now run through to Bridlington.

 On Sundays, five services are provided by Hull Trains and eight services are provided by Northern in each direction at various points throughout the day.
+No TPE services stop here on Sundays.